emilk/eon/README.md

 #### Lists
 Lists are written as `[ … ]`, with _optional_ commas between values.
-Usually the commas are ommited for lists that span multiple lines, and included for lists that are on a single line.
+Usually the commas are omitted for lists that span multiple lines, and included for lists that are on a single line.

 ```yaml